Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: System Model

 \subsubsection{Directional Antenna Gain}

-Each UAV is equipped with a directional antenna to suppress co-channel interference.
-Let $\phi_{k,m}(t)$ be the off-axis angle of user $m$ relative to the vertical boresight of UAV $k$.
+Each UAV uses a directional antenna to suppress co-channel interference.
+Let $\phi_{k,m}(t)$ be the off-axis angle of user $m$ relative to the boresight of UAV $k$.
 The antenna gain $G_{\mathrm{tx}}(\phi_{k,m})$ follows a flat-top model: